purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 sys 0m0,012s
 ```

 Oh.
 That's no good.
-The reason why it's so slow is obvious in retrospect: there are much fewer digits in this address than in the one we've used for benchmarking before.
-And that's not just me being a dick, that's actually a perfectly real randomly generated address I've used on ZeroNet.
+The reason it's so slow is clear in retrospect: there are much fewer digits in this address than in the one we've used for benchmarking before.
+And that's not just me being a dick, that's actually a real randomly generated address I've used on ZeroNet.

 ### Sixth attempt